 This is more so as it has been explained that the various species of chickens are born with different traits, specifically, being born with different specific numbers of tiny ova which accounts for other peculiarities such as the ability to lay different quantity of eggs in their lifetime as well as in the year. /Based on these notable existing basic differences among the various species of chickens, it follows, therefore, that the issue of when, how and how long chickens lay eggs lacks uniformity due to these different natural endowments of their respective species.

 Similarly, it follows too that the productivity pattern of f the hens which come from different species of chickens cannot be expected to be homogeneous because of these fundamental functional differences among the various species.

 In the light of the foregoing, it could be deduced that there is no specific age at which hens start to lay eggs and there is also no definite period of time for hens to remain productive.
-On the average, a sharp decline in the productivity of hens become apparent after two to three years or even more; the older they become, the lesser the number of eggs they lay until the eventually stop to lay eggs entirely.
+On average, a sharp decline in the productivity of hens becomes apparent after two to three years or even more; the older they become, the lesser the number of eggs they lay until they eventually stop laying eggs entirely.

 Therefore, how long chickens lay eggs cannot be determined irrespective of their species.